-The baitwell tank(s) are plumbed with a minimum of one pump and 90° supply inlet to avoid scaling the baits and maintain circulating water movement inside the tank.
-The inlet inside the tank is equipped with a valve that can be used to restrict or shut-off the water flow into the tank.
-The baitwell supply pump(s) are located inside a sea chest with a clear lid in the aft bilge, each pump has a seacock valve that may be closed in the event of a plumbing failure or to avoid water from entering the baitwell tank while not in use due to the water pressure produced by the two high-speed pickups that feed the sea chest.
-Water will not be supplied to the tank if the seacock is closed.
-To operate the baitwell make sure the valves are open.
-Then, turn "ON" the baitwell switch(es).
-The sea chest draws sea water via two supply seacock valves.
-The sea chest supply valves are fed via under water pick-ups, one on the hull bottom and the other is stern mounted.
-Both valves must be in the open position for the sea chest to work properly.
+The baitwell tanks are plumbed with a minimum of one pump supply inlet covered by a 90° diverter to avoid scaling the baits and maintain circulating water movement inside the tank.
+The baitwell supply pumps located in the bilge, each have a seacock valve that may be closed in the event of a plumbing failure or to avoid water from entering the livewell tank while not in use due to the water pressure from the high speed pickups.
 In addition, each baitwell tank is plumbed with an upper overflow drain and a lower drain to empty the tank.
 The upper overflow drain is equipped with a strainer to avoid baits and/or debris from clogging the plumbing.
+This drain is plumbed to a 2" seacock valve located below the baitwell tank.
 The lower drain must be plugged off with the supplied 1-1/2" black rubber drain plug to avoid baits or debris from entering the plumbing.
 Once all bait and debris has been removed from the baitwell tank, the rubber drain plug may be removed to empty the tank.
-Both, the overflow and lower baitwell tank drains are T'd together and drain via a 2" seacock valve located below deck as shown below.
+Keep in mind that any additional baitwells located below the below the plump in the tank.
+Supply the tank and the tany additional baitwells located below the previous "Insulated Fishboxes" section.